bbroyle/evo3d/README.md

 # evopatchr
 <img src="man/figures/evopatchr_hex.png" width="200"/>

 **evopatchr** is an R package for structure-aware population genetics, enabling patch-level evolutionary analysis of protein surfaces.
-It integrates codon-level selection metrics with 3D structural data to identify spatially clustered signals of diversity and selection.
+It integrates selection metrics with 3D structural data to identify spatially clustered signals of diversity and selection.

 Designed with applications in immunology, virology, and comparative genomics, `evopatchr` supports multi-chain proteins, multi-model structures, and antibody–antigen complexes.